WafaMohbubul/CI_CD/steps_for_jenkins.md

 4. Install Node.js (or Use an AMI)
 5. build step needs to be execute `npm start` within  app directory on the EC2 instance
 NOTE: either install Node.js on the EC2 instance or use an Amazon Machine Image (AMI) that already has Node.js pre-installed.
-7. Verify the Code via SSH
-10. Verify that the code and dependencies are correctly set up.
+7. Verify the Code via SSH: Verify that the code and dependencies are correctly set up.
-11. Modify app name
-11. Add a build step to update the name of the Sparta app to `Wafa - Sparta` within the app code.
+11. Modify app name: add a build step to update the name of the Sparta app to `Wafa - Sparta` within the app code.